How Many VA Loans Can You Have?

 One of the most common misconceptions about VA loans is that you can only use the benefit once in your lifetime.
 This myth stops some Veterans from fully utilizing one of the most valuable benefits they've earned through their service.

-You can use your VA loan benefit multiple times throughout your life, and in some cases, you can even have more than one active VA loan at the same time, depending on your available entitlement and whether you've sold previous properties or retained them as rentals.
+You can use your VA loan benefit multiple times throughout your life, and in some cases, you can even have more than one active VA loan at the same time, depending on your available entitlement, bonus entitlement, and whether you've sold previous properties or retained them as rentals.

 Understanding how VA loan entitlement works and when it can be restored helps you maximize this benefit throughout your entire homeownership journey.
 This guide explains exactly how many VA loans you can have, how to restore your entitlement, and strategies for using your benefit multiple times.